Chaudhary Khalid Javed

-Early life

-He was born on 1 May 1962.
-He is a good man.

 Political career

-He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate for Constituency PP-76 (Toba Tek Singh) in 1988 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate for Constituency PP-76 (Toba Tek Singh) in the 1988 Pakistani general election but was unsuccessful.
 He received 16,965 votes and lost the seat to Muhammad Khalid Malik, a candidate of Pakistan Peoples Party (PPP).

-He was elected to the Provincial Assembly of the Punjab as an independent candidate for Constituency PP-76 (Toba Tek Singh) in 1993 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate for Constituency PP-76 (Toba Tek Singh) in the 1993 Pakistani general election.
 He received 23,266 votes and defeated Chaudhry Zafar Iqbal, a candidate of Pakistan Muslim League (N) (PML-N).
 During his tenure as Member of the Punjab Assembly, he served as Parliamentary Secretary for Communication and Works.

-He was re-elected to the Provincial Assembly of the Punjab as an independent candidate for Constituency PP-76 (Toba Tek Singh) in 1997 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as an independent candidate for Constituency PP-76 (Toba Tek Singh) in the 1997 Pakistani general election.
 He received 21,602 votes and defeated Muzaffar Ahmad Cheema, a candidate of PML-N.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-N for Constituency PP-90 (Toba Tek Singh-VII) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab for Constituency PP-90 (Toba Tek Singh-VII) in the 2002 Pakistani general election but was unsuccessful.
 He received 14,558 votes and lost the seat to an independent candidate, Liaquat Ali Shoukat.

-He was elected to the National Assembly of Pakistan as a candidate for PML-N for Constituency NA-92 (Toba Tek Singh-I) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan for Constituency NA-92 (Toba Tek Singh-I) in the 2013 Pakistani general election.
 He received 91,903 votes and defeated an independent candidate, Usama Hamza.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-111 (Toba Tek Singh-I) in 2018 Pakistani general election.
+He was re-elected to the National Assembly from Constituency NA-111 (Toba Tek Singh-I) in the 2018 Pakistani general election.
+He received 110,556 votes and defeated Usama Hamza, a candidate of Pakistan Tehreek-e-Insaf (PTI).

+He contested the 2024 Pakistani general election as a candidate of PML(N) from NA-105 Toba Tek Singh-I, but was unsuccessful.
+He received 108,003 votes and was defeated by Usama Hamza, an independent candidate.